 The NCRP Executive Committee is a Standing Committee, subject to the Brown Act.
-The Executive Committee is comprised of the Policy Review Panel Chair, Vice-Chair, a third member nominated and approved by the PRP and a fourth member nominated by the Tribal representatives and approved by the PRP.
-The Policy Review Panel reconsiders the third and fourth members' appointment every two years.
-The Executive Committee provides day-to-day leadership for the NCRP, including signing letters of support, represents the NCRP with legislators and key agency partners and makes time-sensitive decisions on behalf of the NCRP.
-Any time sensitive decisions made by the Executive Committee reflect previous Policy Review Panel direction and are consistent with PRP approved goals and objectives.
+The Executive Committee and is comprised of the Policy Review PanelPRP Co-Chairs (one Tribal & Jone county), Co-Vice-Chairs (one Tribal & Jone county), and two additional members (one Tribal & Jone county).
+Third fifth member nominated and approved by the PRP and a fourth sixth member nominated by the Tribal representatives and approved by the PRP.
+The Policy Review PanelPRP reconsiders the third "at large" fifth and fourth sixth members' appointment every two years or on an as-needed basis.
+The Executive Committee provides day-to-day leadership for the NCRP, providing guidance to staff, reviewing and including signing letters of support, representing sthe NCRP with legislators and key agency partners and makinges time-sensitive decisions on behalf of the NCRP.
+Any time sensitive decisions made by the Executive Committee reflect previous Policy Review PanelPRP direction and are consistent with PRP approved goals and objectives.
 Decisions are made by unanimous or majority vote.
 When majority vote cannot be reached, the decision is brought before the full Policy Review Panel for consideration.
 Executive Committee decisions are reported via email or provided as an update to the full PRP at their next quarterly NCRP meeting.